onyazuka/Serializer/README.md

 Simple C++ serializer

 <h2>Description</h2>
-Simple c++ library for serialization.
+Simple c++ serialization library.
-It allows you to serialize(write to std::string of bytes) such types:
+It allows you to serialize such types:
 <ul>
 <li>Simple arithmetic types</li>
 <li>Arrays</li>
 <li>All std containers</li>
 <li>Your custom types</li>
 </ul>
+It makes a std::string, filled with binary data, on output.
+Why use std::string?
+Later, you can write it to a file or make some manipulations and write it somewhere after that.

 <h2>Requirements</h2>
 It is just one header, without any dependencies.
-So, any c++ compiler that supports c++17 should be ok, but I have only tested it on g++.
+So, any c++ compiler that supports c++17 should be ok, but I have only tested it with g++.

 <h2>Examples</h2>
 First of all you should include "serializer.hpp" header and, if you want, do "using namespace Serialization;".